nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Here's why you should use Focuris:

+As a student, have you ever been overwhelmed by work in the middle of the semester?
+Or have you ever struggled to keep track of all your deadlines and projects?
+Or perhaps have you ever wondered what work to prioritise when things get hectic?
+Well, Focuris is here to help!
+Focuris can:

-- Helps with task management and scheduling with a simple and easy to navigate interface.
+- Help with task management and scheduling through a simple and easy to navigate interface.
-- Use of a Command Line Interface (CLI) allows fast typists to manage your event boards faster than applications with a Graphical User Interface (GUI).
+- Use a Command Line Interface (CLI) which allows fast typists to manage your event boards faster than applications with a Graphical User Interface (GUI).
-- Prioritize your tasks by looking at their priority level, from **Low** to **High**.
+- Prioritise your tasks by looking at their priority level, from **Low** to **High**.
 - Get instant overview on the level of completion of each of your tasks.

+## How to use our User Guide:

+- To get started quickly, head to [1.
+Quick Start](#1-quick-start)!
+- To learn about conventions in this User Guide, head to [2.
+Features](#2-features)!
+- To get an overview of all our Commands, head to [2.1.1 Command Summary](#211-command-summary)!
+- To learn about the parameters for our Commands, head to [2.1.2 Parameters](#212-parameter-summary)!
+- To get answers to some FAQs, head to [3.
+FAQ](#3-faq)!
+- To learn more about some keywords we use, head to [4.
+Glossary](#4-glossary)!

+Feel free to read on or check out our [Table of Contents](#table-of-contents), to learn more about our features and customise your experience with Focuris!

 ---